ibm-cloud-docs/cloud-pak-data/getting-started.md

 - Single zone classic cluster with IBM Cloud File Storage
 - Single zone classic cluster with IBM Cloud Portworx Enterprise storage
 - Multi zone classic cluster with IBM Cloud Portworx Enterprise storage
+- Single zone VPC Gen2 cluster with storage IBM Cloud Portworx Enterprise
+- Multi zone VPC Gen2 cluster with storage IBM Cloud Portworx Enterprise

 If you are using a single zone classic cluster with IBM Cloud File Storage, IBM Cloud accounts have a default quota of 250 storage volumes.
 Before you start the installation, ensure that each account has enough storage volumes for {{site.data.keyword.cpd_full}} to be installed.
 For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/FileStorage?topic=FileStorage-file-storage-faqs#how-many-volumes-can-be-ordered)

+If you are using a classic cluster with Portworx storage, the cluster must be configured with Bare Metal worker nodes because Portworx recommends 10 Gbps network and virtual machines come with only 1 Gbps network speed in a classic cluster.

 If you are using Portworx storage, you must configure IBM Cloud Portworx Enterprise on the cluster before you start the Cloud Pak for Data installation.
 For more information, see [Configure Portworx](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx).
 You must use the 10 IOPS/GB option for the Endurance block storage used to configure Portworx.